MW 25x6 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
-It's also worth noting that tiny parts of these products can be problematic in medical diagnosis in case of swallowing.
+- Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is particularly important in the context of children's health.
+Additionally, small elements of these products are able to complicate diagnosis in case of swallowing.

 People with pacemakers are advised to avoid neodymium magnets.